 Subscribe to Our Newsletter

 Assembly Bill 953, the Racial and Identity Profiling Act of 2015 (RIPA), among other things, enacted Government Code section 12525.5, which requires state and local law enforcement agencies, as specified, to collect data regarding stops of individuals and to report this data to the California Department of Justice.
 RIPA also requires the Attorney General to issue regulations for the collection and reporting of this stop data.
 (Gov. Code, § 12525.5, subd. (e).)
-After extensive consultation with stakeholders, as discussed below, the final regulations were filed with the Secretary of State on November 7, 2017, and became effective on November 7, 2017.
-(See below for more information on the existing regulations).
+After extensive consultation with stakeholders, the final regulations were filed with the Secretary of State on November 7, 2017, and became effective on November 7, 2017.
+The regulations have since been updated in 2022 and 2023.
+The existing text of the regulations and the categories of information that officers must collect are below:

 The text of the regulations can be found here.
 The regulations are divided up into six categories: